 Completion of the UNHCR Learning programmes or specific training relevant to functions of the position;

 Good knowledge of UNHCR financial rules, procedures and processes is an asset;

 Knowledge of UNHCR specific programming tools (MSRP, Focus, etc.) is an asset.

 Computer skills: Office Package (excellent knowledge of Word, good knowledge of Excel and Power Point) and Internet browsing.

 Area of expertise details

-Accountability, Adaptability and Flexibility, Client Orientation, Commitment and Motivation, Communication, Creativity, Ethics and Values, Integrity, Knowledge Sharing, Planning and Organizing, Professionalism, Respect for Diversity, Working in Teams
+Accountability, Adaptability and Flexibility, Commitment to Continuous Learning, Communication, Integrity, Planning and Organizing, Professionalism, Working in Teams

 * Not yet registered in the UNV Talent Pool?